-The registry or Windows registry contains information, settings, options, and other values for programs and hardware installed on all versions of Microsoft Windows operating systems.
-For example, when a program is installed, a new subkey containing settings like a program's location, it's version, and how to start the program, are all added to the Windows registry.
+The registry or Windows registry is a database of information, settings, options, and other values for software and hardware installed on all versions of Microsoft Windows operating systems.
+For example, when a program is installed, a new subkey containing settings like a program's location, its version, and how to start the program, are all added to the Windows registry.

-When Windows was initially released, it relied heavily on .ini files to store Windows and Windows programs configurations and settings.
+When Windows was initially released (e.g., Windows 3.11), it relied heavily on .ini files to store Windows and Windows programs configurations and settings.
 Although .ini files are still sometimes used, most Windows programs rely on settings made to the Windows registry after being installed.

 To view and make changes to the Windows registry, the Windows Registry Editor (shown below) may be used.
 In Windows 3.x, the Registry Editor was known as the Registration Info Editor or Registration Editor.
 The Registry Editor allows you to view all keys and values that are in the registry, as well as change Windows, program, or driver values you feel are necessary.